Egremont, Cumbria: Community and culture

 Egremont has a castle, several churches, two supermarkets and a market selling a variety of goods held every Friday.

 It has had a brass band since 1904.
 The band aims to promote brass band music in the local area.

-The town has one secondary school, West Lakes Academy, and four primary schools, which are Bookwell, Orgill and Thornhill primary schools, plus St Bridget's Catholic Primary School.
+The town has one secondary school, West Lakes Academy, and three primary schools, which are Bookwell and Orgill primary schools, plus St Bridget's Catholic Primary School.
+Nearby Thornhill Primary School is sometimes counted as the fourth primary school.

 It has an active public and community arts programme, called Creative Egremont.
 The town is home to Florence Arts Centre, based at the nearby Florence Mine (now disused), which has a programme of live events - gigs, theatre and stand-up comedy - and an art gallery.
 There is a studio on-site for the Florence Paintmakers, a co-operative of artists who use the local iron ore pigment to make oil and watercolour paints, pastels and other art materials.

 Egremont also has a dedicated town freesheet, published by Egremont & District Labour Party and delivered to thousands of addresses in the town several times a year.
 The paper is financed by the Copeland Constituency Labour Party.